Edge-Analysis/Tutorials/Python_setup.md

 #### Setup a TensorFlow GPU Environment

-While a CPU is very fast at what it does, an 8 core processor can only do 8 calculations at the same time.
+While a CPU is very fast at what it does, an 8 core processor can only do 8 calculations simultaneously.
 A GPU core is slower but their can be thousands of them which might be much faster depending on your application.
 For example, if you are using a time-series model that has to go 1 row at a time, the CPU is likely to be more efficient.
 For most machine learning models where much of the data can be calculated at the same time,